 At some point this will need to be paid back, and needless to say, the government will be looking for easy ‘quick-wins’ in regard to recouping some of that money in the spring budget.

 Of course, at this stage it is all speculation but it is better to be forewarned so you are able to protect yourself and make informed decisions regarding inheritance and gifts to loved ones.

-A number of changes in inheritance tax have been suggested by the All-Party Parliamentary Group (APPG).
+A number of changes in UK Inheritance Tax have been suggested by the All-Party Parliamentary Group (APPG).